qa-codecademy/mkwd12-js-09-ajsts/G1/README.md

-# G1 - Repository for FE development with React 🚀
+# G1 - Repository for FE development with Angular 🚀

 ## This Repository